Dev-Siri/JS-Gen/README.md

 # JS-Gen

-Short for JavaScript Generator, is a tool for generating a JavaScript project *fast*
+Short for JavaScript Generator, is a tool for generating JavaScript projects *fast*.

 ## Getting Started
 First, clone the repository: